The Normative Resolution No. 95 of the Brazilian National

 Click to Login as an existing user or Register so you can print this article.

-the Brazilian Federal Government decided to increase from three to
+Federal Government decided to increase from two to three years the

 Some comments from our readers… “The articles are extremely timely and highly applicable” “I often find critical information not available elsewhere” “As in-house counsel, Mondaq’s service is of great value”